 The tasks tab on Project.co makes it easy for you to keep track of your goals.
-And our free product launch template actually comes pre-populated with 17 customisable tasks, to help you get started.

 You can view your tasks in a variety of different ways.
 The calendar view makes it easy to stay on track and make sure you’re hitting deadlines:

 And the scheduler view shows you – at a glance – who is assigned to what task.
 You can even switch tasks between team members by simply dragging and dropping!

 4. A hard launch or a soft launch?

 It’s imperative to decide what type of launch would be best for your product and your business.
 There are typically two types of product launches: a hard launch and a soft launch.

 Hard product launch

 A hard product launch is the process of pushing your product out to your entire market all at once.
 This tactic is aggressive and bold, and requires a lot of marketing to get your product in the spotlight.